List of Libertarian Party of Virginia candidates: Gary Reams

-Gary Reams, a Quaker and former Democrat, ran for U.S. House in the 10th congressional district on a platform calling for downsizing the federal government.
+Gary Reams, a Quaker and former Democrat, ran for the U.S. House in the 10th congressional district on a platform calling for downsizing the federal government.
 He ran in the Virginia lieutenant gubernatorial election, 2001 on a platform calling for cannabis legalization.

 Robert Sarvis

 Robert Sarvis ran in Virginia's 35th Senate district election (2011), in the Virginia gubernatorial election, 2013, and in the United States Senate election in Virginia, 2014.

 Cliff Hyra

 Clifford D. "Cliff" Hyra (born September 3, 1982) is an American patent attorney and politician.
 In 2007 Cliff Hyra graduated from George Mason University School of Law and became a registered patent attorney who is licensed to practice in Virginia and the District of Columbia.

 The Libertarian Party nominated Cliff Hyra by convention on May 6, 2017 for the 2017 Virginia gubernatorial election after he collected the 10,000 signatures that he needed.
 After being denied entry into the Virginia governor debates Hyra chose to watch the debate remotely and refused to take the seat the bar offered him in the VIP area at the 90-minute debate.